April/May in the Mountains - go fruit picking in Bilpin. Pine Crest is a great place to go, just 10 minutes down the road.

 With your host, Bronwen Logan:

 One-hour "Meditation" Class at the Tomah Retreat by meditation teacher, Bronwen Logan.
-This class can be created for any number of participants of varying levels of experience.
+This class can be created for a minimum of 2 participants with varying levels of experience.
 Bronwen loves to teach this up in the treehouse where the wind is fresh and the skies are open.
-Bookings are essential and can be booked when you book your accommodation.
+Bookings are essential and can be booked when you book your accommodation. $60pp minimum 2 people.

 One-hour "Healing for Animals" class at the Tomah Retreat with healing practitioner Bronwen Logan.
 Walk with Bronwen as she teaches you the techniques she uses help keep her animals live long and happy lives.
-Bookings are essential and can be booked when you book your accommodation.
+Bookings are essential, with a minimum of 2 people and can be booked when you book your accommodation. $60pp minimum 2 people.

-Or book into one of the weekend Reiki Classes via the Interna
+Or book into one of the weekend Reiki Classes at Interna

-Bronwen can also arrange a local massage therapist, Dani Warner, to come to the Tomah Retreat.
+Bronwen can also arrange a local massage therapist, to come to the Tomah Retreat.
+These need to be booked at least 1 week prior and a minimum of 2 massages required.
 But Bronwen recommends trying a Reiki Treatment if you've never done so before :-).
 Here's a picture of a treatment at the Tomah Retreat Treehouse.

 Around the Region:

-Walls Lookout: Turn off Bells Line of Road at the Pierces Pass Road 11km west of Mount Tomah.
-Travel along gravel road for 1 km to picnic area and park in top carpark.
+Walls Lookout: (Bronwen's favourite) Turn off Bells Line of Road at the Pierces Pass Road 11km west of Mount Tomah (8 minutes).
+Park in picnic area and park in top carpark.
 This walk offers spectacular views of the Grose Valley from the cliff top.
 Caution: the cliff edge is overhanging and unfenced but is absolutely spectacular.

 Grade: Easy 3km return